department-of-veterans-affairs/caseflow/__task_trees/content/intro/README.md

 ![RTO.DTO.ESWTO](RTO.DTO.ESWTO.dot.png)

 - Manually-added content is kept in the `task_descr` subdirectory.
-Generated files are placed in the `docs-*` subdirectories, which can be deleted and replaced with updated files.
+- Generated files are placed in the `docs-*` subdirectories, which can be deleted and regenerated.
 To regenerate the files, use the `gen_ttdocs.py` and `createPngs.sh` scripts in the [trees directory](https://github.com/department-of-veterans-affairs/caseflow/tree/main-gh-pages/__task_trees/content/trees).